Posts

 5. Focus on Emotional Connection: Emotions play a vital role in relationships, and modern couples therapy emphasizes the importance of emotional connection and vulnerability.
 Therapists help couples express and understand their emotions, fostering empathy and closeness.

 7. Short-Term and Solution-Focused Therapy: While traditional couples therapy could be long-term, many modern approaches are more short-term and solution-focused.
 Therapists help couples set specific goals and work towards achieving them within a shorter timeframe.
-We are working to create unique intensives and retreats for couples to support this growing addition to traditional therapy.
+At Well Marriage, we are working to create unique intensives and retreats for couples to support this growing addition to traditional therapy.
 (More details soon!)

 8. Self-Reflection and Individual Growth: Couples therapy now often involves individual work, encouraging partners to reflect on their personal challenges and growth opportunities.
 Understanding one’s own needs and triggers can lead to improved communication and relationship dynamics.